-BMB was established in 2015 following the success of our adult Housing First Programs.
+Wi Che Win was established in 2015 following the success of our adult Housing First Programs.
 We identified a need for higher risk youth who would benefit from one to one mentorship support to find, secure and keep housing.
-The name Beaver Medicine Bundle was given by an Elder with the following teaching: Beaver is seen to carry the gift of wisdom; Beaver medicine teaches harmony and balance and from these teachings we take action to be in harmony.
 This model is designed to celebrate Indigenous knowledge by offering wrap around support through a harm reduction and trauma informed approach rooted in Medicine Wheel Teachings.

-BMB provides a safe, nurturing environment where youth are valued, respected, honoured and cared for through Indigenous values, ceremonies, programming and approaches that support individual and family empowerment, healing and wellness.
-The working collaboration involves open communication between the BMB team, youth and those who they identify as their natural and formal support system, and their families (we adopt a broad definition of family), encouraging achievement of short and long-term goals and aspirations of youth and their families.
+Wi Che Win provides a safe, nurturing environment where youth are valued, respected, honoured and cared for through Indigenous values, ceremonies, programming and approaches that support individual and family empowerment, healing and wellness.
+The working collaboration involves open communication between the team, youth and those who they identify as their natural and formal support system, and their families (we adopt a broad definition of family), encouraging achievement of short and long-term goals and aspirations of youth and their families.